seththompson22/seththompson22/README.md

 - 👋 Hi, I’m @seththompson22
 - 👀 I’m interested in backend development and cybersecurity
-- 🌱 I’m currently learning how to build a website
+- 🌱 I’m currently learning how to build a website and push my code to github
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 seththompson22/seththompson22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.